-Note See the Form IL-1040 Instructions for more information.
+=Note → See the Form IL-1040 Instructions for more information.

+If you are changing Line 10 due to a federal change, you must attach proof of federal finalization.
 Attach a copy of your original federal return or amended federal Form 1040X that supports the exemption change.